swapnilkadakia/final-project-crime-scene/README.md

 ## Work distribution

 Team division:
-Feature Importance – Swapnil
+- Feature Importance – Swapnil
-Clustering Techniques – Aaron
+- Clustering Techniques – Aaron
-Project visualization – Neema, Swapnil, Natasha, Aaron PPT – Neema
+- Project visualization – Neema, Swapnil, Natasha, Aaron
+- PPT – Neema
-Report – Natasha, Neema, Aaron, Swapnil
+- Report – Natasha, Neema, Aaron, Swapnil
-Video - Natasha , Neema, Aaron, Swapnil
+- Video - Natasha , Neema, Aaron, Swapnil

+## Commentary
+During the project process we were fortunate to be able to work with a dataset that was comprehensive and covered a substantial portion of the years we wanted to look at for our project.
+This dataset, FBI Hate Crimes, formed the basis of our analysis and allowed us to combine it with our datasets such as our cities dataset regarding demographic information.
+Because it was a clean csv file, we didn't need to do too much data cleanup besides engineer our features for analysis.
+The main challenge we ran into was consolidating all our code as well as reducing the size of the data we are using.
+Streamlit ran into problems with charts utilizing a larger sample, so we therefore had to reduce the features in order to allow it to still compile in a reasonable amount of time.
+Overall, we are pleased with how our application turned out and we are delighted to present some of the functionality that we incorporated into our application.

 ## Deliverables